mrVectorz/snips/container_workshop.md

 #### Magnum

 ### Examples
+In this section we will have a few types of examples, ranging from debugging a failed container to setting up one mnually.

+#### Making a manual container
-1. This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish.
+This example is just to show a simple breakdown of how namespaces with cgroups can achieve a container-ish.

 We first setup the btrfs volume where we will work from:
 ~~~